ibm-cloud-docs/sell/service-pc-broker.md

 ### Including required endpoints
 {: #pc-endpoints}

 All service brokers must set certain required endpoints.
-Additional endpoint logic is required for bindable services and disabling and re-enabling service instances.
+Additional endpoint logic is required for bindable services and disabling and reenabling service instances.

 #### Required endpoint logic for all service brokers
 {: #pc-endpoint-sb}